-The focus in most traditional karate schools is on 'imi' or the meaning of kata - something that is mostly ignored by Japanese sensei.
+The focus in most traditional karate schools is on 'imi' or the meaning of kata - something that is ignored by most Japanese sensei.
 The meaning of kata is very important in Okinawa karate rather than execution of kata.
 In Okinawan karate, the student is taught what each move in every kata is used for, and each kata is broken down into self-defense applications that are practiced to insure the student can defend themselves.
-There is no concern for winning: contests are not part of most traditional Okinawan karate schools, and students are taught to develop as much power and focus as possible for self-defense and taught as a dangerous weapon.
+There is no concern for winning: contests are not part of most traditional Okinawan karate schools, and students are taught to develop as much power and focus as possible for self-defense and karate taught as a dangerous weapon.

-In 2015, our nephew worked on Hawaii transporting patients from their homes to various medical facilities, when he picked up one, old, Japanese man (Hawaii has a large community of Japanese and Okinawans).
+In 2015, our nephew worked on Hawaii transporting patients from their homes to various medical facilities, when he picked up one, old, Japanese man (Hawaii has a large community of Japanese).
 While driving to a medical facility through a neighborhood known for high crime, Jeremy attempted to strike up a conversation without realizing there was such a strong nationalism with many Japanese people.
 Jeremy said, “Hey, you look like my Okinawan friend …”.
 The Japanese man responded, “What a terrible thing to say that I look like an Okinawan,” and demanded Jeremy stop the vehicle so he could get out and walk!

 Most are unaware that there is a difference between Okinawa and Japanese karate, but there is a significant difference in how kata is practiced and perceived and the philosophical purpose of karate.
-In a Japanese dojo, kata must be exact with no room for variance in stances, there are distinct breaks in timing known as ma, and slow techniques are mixed with fast techniques.
+In a Japanese dojo, kata must be exact with no room for variance in stances, there are distinct breaks in timing known as ma, and slow techniques are mixed with fast.
 In Japanese dojo, students are constantly held in stances during both kihon (basics) and kata practice while the sensei walks around from student to student making minor adjustments to the position of feet, shoulders, knees, wrists, weight distribution, etc. There is also considerable emphasis on deep stances.

 At the time, I was training in kyokushin Japanese karate.
-Much emphasis was placed on kiba dachi as a fighting stance along with zenkutsu dachi (front stance).
+Much emphasis was placed on kiba dachi as a fighting stance and zenkutsu dachi (front stance).
 These were found throughout our kata.
-When I later trained in Wado-Ryu karate (Japanese) at the University of Utah, we focused on neko-ashi dachi (cat stance).
+When I later trained in Wado-Ryu karate (Japanese) at the University of Utah, we focused considerably on neko-ashi dachi (cat stance).
 In Shotokan karate (Japanese variety of Shorin-Ryu), the emphasis was on front and back stances (kokutsu dachi) with great emphasis on deep and perfect stances.
 In Kempo Karate (Japanese) the emphasis was again on kiba dachi.

 In the Shorin-Ryu karate schools, kata were taught for muscle memory, balance, power and self-defense.
 Bunkai (pragmatic self-defense) was the focus of kata and used to practice defending all sorts of attacks and taught to develop power, focus and body hardening.
 This is the reason why those who study Japanese karate constantly ponder at the purpose of kata, but those who study traditional Okinawa karate continually practice kata along with self-defense and understand the importance of kata.
 In Japanese karate, kata has little purpose other than to please an audience.
 In Okinawa karate, kata and karate are the same, as stated by the late Grandmaster Shoshin Nagame.

 Japanese karate schools kick low, medium and high (similar to taekwondo).
-High kicks are good in competition; however, Okinawan kicks are designed for knees, kidneys, stomach, groin, ribs - in other words - below the neck and mostly below the belt.
+High kicks are good in competition; however, Okinawan kicks are designed for knees, kidneys, stomach, groin, ribs, shins, ankles - in other words - below the neck and mostly below the belt.
 In addition, the Okinawan kicks employ kekomi geri (thrust kicks) as well as toe kicks.
-To develop a good toe kick, one must train the big toe to build toe strength.
+To develop a toe kick, one must train the big toe to build toe strength.
 There are stories about Goju-Ryu’s Chojun Miyagi who periodically demonstrated his powerful tsumasaki geri by penetrating gas cans with his big toe!
-One of our martial art students, Dr. Bergkamp, traveled to Okinawa a few years ago to tour some dojo and returned to Arizona with a very impressive bruise on his stomach outlining a big Okinawan toe with a couple of smaller toes.
+One of our martial art students, Dr. Bergkamp, traveled to Okinawa a few years ago to tour dojo and returned to Arizona with a very impressive bruise on his stomach outlining a big Okinawan toe with a couple of smaller toes.
 One must wonder how practical such kicks are in our culture.
 Unless you are a beach bum, it is unlikely you would ever use such a kick.
 So in our dojo in Arizona we will introduce this kick to our students, but it is not a main focus.